isomerpages/moe-ahmadibrahimpri/_cca/Robotics Club.md

 description: ""
 variant: tiptap
 ---
-<p>Our purpose is to learn more about coding and learning more about computers
-and technology.
-The club is currently learning to code using the CoderZ portal to simulate the working of the Lego EV3.</p>
-<p>Join the exciting world of Robotics!
-In this club, Primary 3 to 5 students
-will explore basic coding and robotics through hands-on activities and fun challenges.
-Learn to work as a team, think critically, and solve real-world problems using technology.
-Students will also have the opportunity to take part in national competitions like FLL (First Lego League) and NRC (National Robotics Competition).
-Gain new coding skills, build cool robots, and develop the confidence to work under pressure—all while having fun!</p>
+<p>The Robotics Club offers students an exciting opportunity to explore the
+world of technology, innovation, and problem-solving.
+Through hands-on activities, members learn to design, build, and program robots while developing critical thinking, creativity, and teamwork skills.
+Our students take part in national and international competitions such as the First Lego League (FLL) and the National Robotics Competition (NRC), where they apply their knowledge to real-world challenges.
+Beyond competitions, the club also nurtures leadership, collaboration, and resilience, preparing students to embrace the future of technology with confidence.</p>
 <h3>CCA Details</h3>
 <hr>
 <p></p>